fox-archives/infrastructure-old/ordinal/readme.md

 # ordinal

-contains code for the ordinal lxd containers provisioned on `foundation` . the lxd machine containers are called `foundation-container-{primary,secondary,tertiary}`, to provide the following functionality:
+contains code for the ordinal lxd containers provisioned on `foundation` . the lxd machine containers are called `foundation-{primary,secondary,tertiary}`, to provide the following functionality:

 1. `primary` contains the kea dhcp4, kea ddns, and bind9 dns server
 2. `secondary` contains terraform, ansible, and distrobuilder, and a git clone of this repository